ruyrybeyro/QtSpecem/README.md

 COMPILING:

-You need to install the Qt5 development framework.
+You need to install the Qt development framework.

 qmake